t2-project/documentation/source/microservices/deploy.rst

 This section describes how to deploy the T2-Project on a Kubernetes cluster.

-The T2-Project needs Kafka and a MongoDB.
+The T2-Project needs Kafka and MongoDB.
 Install them any way you want to, e.g. from helm charts:

 .. code-block:: shell

-   helm repo add bitnami https://charts.bitnami.com/bitnami helm repo update helm install mongo --set auth.enabled=false bitnami/mongodb helm install kafka bitnami/kafka
+   helm repo add bitnami https://charts.bitnami.com/bitnami helm repo update helm install mongo --set auth.enabled=false bitnami/mongodb helm install kafka bitnami/kafka --version 18.5.0 --set replicaCount=3

+Note: We are using the Helm chart ``bitnami/kafka`` in the already outdated version 18.5.0 to use the same Kafka version as Eventuate (Kafka version 3.2.3) to avoid backwards compatibility issues.
+See used `Kafka server version <https://github.com/eventuate-foundation/eventuate-messaging-kafka/blob/master/kafka/Dockerfile>`_ and used `Kafka client version <https://github.com/eventuate-foundation/eventuate-messaging-kafka/blob/master/gradle.properties>`_ in the Eventuate project.

 Deploy the T2-Project
 ---------------------